DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/parent.md

 Selector().parent(filterFn [, dependencies]) → Selector
 ```

-Finds all parents of all nodes in the matched set and filters them by a predicate.
+Finds the parents of all nodes in the matched set and uses a predicate to filter them.

 Argument                         | Type     | Description
 -------------------------------- | -------- | --------------